 Raw data curation.
 Reactivity data (Table 1) was curated from //Publications found by Sebastian, from GT-Predict as well as measured experimentally in-house (see Experimental data).
 As part of the GT-Predict publication a dataset was shared with 3052 measurements between 53 enzymes and 59 acceptors.

 Retrieving and curating GT1 sequences.
-The CAZy database describes carbohydrate-active enzymes//ref, and contains 32728 genbank ID entries for GT1 enzymes, which were curated for discovery of their potential reactivity with acceptors of interest.
+The CAZy database describes carbohydrate-active enzymes,3 and contains 32728 genbank ID entries for GT1 enzymes, which were curated for discovery of their potential reactivity with acceptors of interest.
 Amino acid sequences were curated for 26335 unique genbank IDs using the entrez REST API (rentrez//ref).
 21528 GT1 sequences were found after discarding any sequence shorter than 300 amino acids or longer than 600.

 Enzyme features preparation.
 Features generated from unaligned sequences can also be inputs for machine learning architectures that accepts varying input lengths, such as Recurrent Neural Networks, or some designs of Convolutional Neural Networks.
 However, we applied the following architecture, as such neural network approaches could eventually be more suitable for future work including more experimental data (Figure 2).